dhis2/cli-utils-codemods/docs/guides/listing_available_codemods.md

 d2-utils-codemods list @dhis2/d2
 ```

-The above command will print all available codemods, e. g. like this:
+The above command will print all available codemods, like this:

 ```
 @dhis2/d2